 Safe Zone was created by the Inclusion & Diversity Education Task Force to address the concerns of the lesbian, gay, bisexual, and ally community at Lake Land College and the surrounding area.
 Safe Zone is a way to reach out to these students and welcome them in all areas of the Lake Land community.
 Safe Zones are areas on and around campus where supportive people provide information and work toward the elimination of myths, misconceptions, and stereotypes.
 By participating in the Safe Zone Program, one pledges that their Safe Zone is a place where lesbians, gays, bisexuals, transgender and allies can:

-Contact Sarah Hill (email@example.com) with questions or to schedule Safe Zone training
+Contact Katie Parrish at email@example.com with questions or to schedule Safe Zone training

 Counselors can refer you to community agencies that can assist you with personal concerns.
 Visit the Counseling Office webpage to view resources for the following concerns.